ietf-wg-dprive/draft-ietf-dprive-early-data/draft-ghedini-dprive-early-data.md

-TLS 1.3 {{?TLS13=RFC8446}} defines a mechanism, called 0-RTT session resumption or early data, that allows clients to send data to servers in the first round-trip of a connection without having to wait for the TLS handshake to complete.
+TLS 1.3 {{?TLS13=RFC8446}} defines a mechanism, called 0-RTT session resumption or early data, that allows clients to send data to servers in the first round-trip of a resumed connection without having to wait for the TLS handshake to complete.

-This can be used to send DNS queries to DNS over TLS {{!DOT=RFC7858}} servers without incurring in the cost of the additional round-trip required by the TLS handshake, and it can be useful in cases where new DNS over TLS connections need to be established often such as on mobile clients where the network might not be stable, or on resolvers where keeping an open connection to many authoritative servers might not be practical.
+This can be used to send DNS queries to DNS over TLS {{!DOT=RFC7858}} servers without incurring in the cost of the additional round-trip required by the TLS handshake.
+This can provide significant performance improvements in cases where new DNS over TLS connections need to be established often such as on mobile clients where the network might not be stable, or on resolvers where keeping an open connection to many authoritative servers might not be practical.

-However, the use of early data allows an attacker to capture and replay the encrypted DNS queries carried on the TLS connection.
+However the use of early data allows an attacker to capture and replay the encrypted DNS queries carried on the TLS connection.
 This can have unwanted consequences and help in recovering information about those queries.
 While
 {{!TLS13}} describes tecniques to reduce the likelihood of a replay attack,